-CY8C34 provides an External Memory Interface (EMIF) for connecting to external memory devices.
+CY8C36 provides an external memory interface (EMIF) for connecting to external memory devices.
 The connection allows read and write accesses to external memories.
 The EMIF operates in conjunction with UDBs, I/O ports, and other hardware to generate external memory address and control signals.
+At 33 MHz, each memory access cycle takes four bus clock cycles.

 Figure 5-1 is the EMIF block diagram.
 The EMIF supports synchronous and asynchronous memories.
-The CY8C34 supports only one type of external memory device at a time.
+The CY8C36 supports only one type of external memory device at a time.

-External memory can be accessed via the 8051 xdata space; up to 24 address bits can be used.
-See "xdata Space" section on page 21.
+External memory can be accessed through the 8051 xdata space; up to 24 address bits can be used.
+See xdata Space on page 21.
 The memory can be 8 or 16 bits wide.